What Is a Jestrum Piercing? Cost, Pain, Healing, Jewelry, Aftercare

 Lip piercings offer a unique look with multiple different jewelry options that allow you to express yourself and your unique sense of style.
 What you may not realize, is there are many different types of lip piercings.

-One worth considering is a jestrum piercing, which is a vertical piercing that goes through the middle of your upper lip.
+One worth considering is a Jestrum piercing (the Vertical Philtrum piercing), which is a vertical piercing that goes through the middle of your upper lip.

 What Is a Jestrum Piercing?